 So, what parts of your product should you make free? #

-The golden question—and it’s one that we have to be super strategic about.
+The golden question.
 If you give too much away, users have no need to get their wallet out.
 But if you’re not giving any value away at all, then what incentive are you really giving users to dive deeper into your product?

 “When demand is high for your free product that's a great thing but it might mean your free product is too good and not many people want to upgrade.
 The key here is a solid packaging and freemium strategy.”